 Remember to be realistic about what you can accomplish in the time you have available and set the agenda appropriately.
 The strategic planning facilitator also must keep the team focused on having the right discussions needed for your organization.
 Understanding and working with the group dynamics is essential, especially in a large group.
 You can read more details about a virtual strategic planning session in this related article.

-Strategic Planning Facilitation Step 3: Do the Hard Work of Running the Strategy Session
+Virtual Strategic Planning Facilitation Step 3: Do the Hard Work of Running the Strategy Session

 Three definitions of the role of the facilitator: